-There are magnificent views east over to Ben Bulben, north across Donegal Bay to Slieve League and west to the Nephin mountain range from the high moorland in the Ox Mountains during the early part of the route, and some pleasant woodland lakeside sections towards the end.
+The Sligo Way treats walkers to unparalleled vistas in the east over to Ben Bulben, north across Donegal Bay to Sliabh Liag and west to the Nephin Mountain range from the high moorland in the Ox Mountains.
+Towards the trail’s end, you’ll enjoy pleasant woodland and lakeside stretches too.

-Terrain consists mainly of forest tracks and ride lines, quiet side roads, and open moorland paths (often wet and boggy in places).
+The terrain of this moderate 80km route consists mainly of forest tracks and ride lines, quiet side roads, and open moorland paths - often wet and boggy in places.

-There are no accommodation options available for about the first 40 km of the route, but plenty thereafter.
+The Sligo Way has no significant climbs, with the entire route’s aggregate ascent only 900m.
+There are no accommodation options available for about the first 40km of the route, but plenty thereafter.